Twentysix26/Red-Docs/red/red_guide_cogs_repo.md

 ### Sadface

-Similar to the emotes cog, this posts the BTTV sadface whenever `D:` is typed in chat.
+Displays BTTV sadface when `D:` is typed in chat.
+Made per request, this cog is now used as an example for people that want to create cogs like Emotes or Saltbot's salt.
 [Download](https://cdn.discordapp.com/attachments/133251234164375552/171209522692489218/sadface.py)
 Author: irdumb